Xilinx/ml-suite/README.md

 	- Notes:
 		- Release 10/23/17
 		- Known issues
 			- Performance Limitation - Currently there is a reduction in throughput for classification.
 This will be updated in a future release.
-8-bit GoogleNet is roughly 1300 img/sec.
+8-bit GoogleNet runs at approximately 1300 img/sec.

 - xfDNN-Preview-0.2a